QuadraLogics/QuadraLogics.github.io/_selfpacetraining/DevOpsMasterArchitect.md

     11 Monitoring with Nagios <br/>

     <br/>
     The <B>DevOps Master Architect Workshop</b> is a holistic, comprehensive program that covers 11 most leading tools used across the DevOps spectrum.
 In this Workshop recording we use a technique called the “Task-based learning”.
 In this approach, the practitioner learns by exploring 200+ hands-on,real-life scenarios.
 This unique style enables the practitioner to be more competent and highly productive from day 1.
-The program also includes 3 hours of dedicated doubt clearance sessions for every 6 hours of workshop to ensure your doubts are cleared and you are confident on the subject.
-In order to ensure high quality, we only intake a maximum of 20 students per batch.

 TContentLink: https://drive.google.com/u/0/uc?id=1jIOXTEolfSOy2nYpC1QxoVlfX_xn5Fns&export=download